 Losing weight may be enough to normalize your testosterone for your age.

 Another increasingly important cause of high testosterone is from the use of Testosterone Replacement Therapy (11).

 The idea here is that putting excessive testosterone into the body may act as a reservoir for aromatase which then leads to high estrogen.

 Through this pathway, it is possible to have both high estrogen and high testosterone in the serum.

 High estrogen may block any benefit to TRT by manipulating SHBG which then acts to bind to free testosterone in the body.

 With this in mind, it’s important to monitor BOTH your estrogen and your testosterone.

-You can go reducing estrogen secondary to TRT by taking an estrogen blocker, increasing metabolism of estrogen through the use of supplements or by reducing your testosterone dose.
+You can go reducing estrogen secondary to TRT by taking an estrogen blocker, increasing the metabolism of estrogen through the use of supplements, or by reducing your testosterone dose.